treilly94/mango-exercise/README.md

 ```
 pip install --user --index-url https://test.pypi.org/simple/ mango-exercise
 ```
 It must be installed on a python3 environment and it should install numpy as a dependency.

+***If there are any issues with numpy being installed as a dependency it may be because it is being installed from the same test repository that mango-exercise is hosted in.
+Pip installing numpy separately should fix any issue.***

 A clean environment can either be created using virtualenv or docker.
 The below docker command is what I used to create a clean test environment: